 Veolia's credit quality is underpinned by its scale and diversification, which have contributed to leading market positions in many different geographies across its three businesses of water, environmental and energy services.
-The diversification of the company's revenue base by business, contract type and geography (see Exhibits 3 and 4) helps mitigate the negative effect on earnings from a deterioration in any one activity or region and supports the relative stability of its cash flow.
-In addition, the granularity of its portfolio of contracts means that Veolia has limited exposure to the risk of nonrenewal of any single contract.
+The diversification of the company's revenue base by business, contract type and geography (see Exhibits 3 and 4) helps mitigate the negative effect on earnings from a deterioration in any one activity or region, and supports the relative stability of its cash flow.
+In addition, the granularity of its portfolio of contracts means that Veolia has limited exposure to the risk of nonrenewal of any single contract, although in 2020 the group will face a significant number of renewals compared with the historical average.